ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 ### Authentication

-#### Implementation
+#### Authentication Service

 Located in `src/utils/authentication/authentication.ts`, this module manages which [Authenticator](./README.md#authenticator-interface) implementation is used to authenticate the user.
 Otherwise it's simply a wrapper that exposes the `Authenticator` API.
-As the authentication status changes over time [AuthenticationState](./README.md#authenticationstate) is updated, which the React application uses to protect views that require authorization.
+As the authentication status changes over time [AuthenticationState](./README.md#authentication-state) is updated, which the React application uses to protect views that require authorization.

-#### AuthenticationState
+#### Authentication State

 > [!IMPORTANT]
 > Because there are many state management approaches available, this demo uses an architecture that is as generic and simple as possible.
 This is because your team should replace this portion of the implementation with a solution _specific to your own application_, for the particular state management library it's using.

 Located in `src/utils/authentication/store.ts` you'll find a simple immutable data store that allows consumers to subscribe and be notified when the data changes.
-The React application then listens for changes to `AuthenticationState` with the [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) hook.
+The React application relies on the `useAuthentication` hook which listens for changes to `AuthenticationState` through [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore).

 #### Authenticator Interface